-If a situation arises, either on or off campus, that, in the judgment of the Chief of the
+If a situation arises, either on or off campus, that, in the judgment of the Chief of the Department of Public Safety, constitutes an ongoing or continuing threat to the campus community, a campus wide "timely warning" will be created and issued by the Department of Public Safety through the University emergency notification system to students, faculty, and staff.
+Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, while withholding names of victims as confidential.
+The

-Department of Public Safety, constitutes an ongoing or continuing threat to the campus community, a campus wide "timely warning" will be issued by the Department of Public Safety through the University emergency notification system to students, faculty, and staff.
-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals.
-The Department of Public Safety may also post a notice in each residence hall, on the entrance to and exit from the dining hall, and in each classroom facility.
-Anyone with information warranting a timely warning should report the circumstances to the Department of Public Safety by phone (404) 880-8911 or in person at the dispatch center within the Department of Public Safety.
+Department of Public Safety may also post a notice in each residence hall, on the entrance to and exit from the dining hall. and in each classroom facility.
+Anyone with information warranting a timely warning should report the circumstances to Department of Public Safety by phone (404) 880-8911 or in person at the dispatch center within the Department of Public Safety.